wtfmydarling/SMath/README.md

 The library is written for personal use in a 3D model viewer, but may be useful in other projects as well.

+Types are plain structs; all operations live in free functions.

 ## Installation

 No build step is required.
 Just add the `Include/` directory to your compiler's include path and include the main header in your source file: